Contemporary knowledge about God, Evolution, and the meaning of human life.

 The work on creating this edition of Tao Te Ching was done at the personal request of Lao Tse* and with His help.

 Tao Te Ching is one of the most fundamental textbooks on the philosophy and methodology of spiritual development.

 * * *

 1. One cannot cognize Tao* only by speaking about It.

 One cannot name by a human name that Origin of the sky and the earth Which is the Mother of everything.

 Only those who are free from worldly passions can see It, and those who have such passions can see only Its Creation.

-Tao and Its Creation are One in essence, though are called by different names.
-The passage which exists between them is a doorway to all the miraculous.
+Tao and Its Creation are One in essence, though They are called by different names.
+The passage which exists between Them is a doorway to all that is miraculous.